 We have always believed that the internet should be safe from surveillance and censorship.
 The past six months have been quite busy for NordVPN as we’ve worked to make that a reality.
 From supporting internet freedom projects to fighting censorship, here’s a recap of what we’ve been doing since January.

 In extreme cases of censorship or online privacy violations, NordVPN offers a free temporary service – Emergency VPN.
 It provides access to websites or services that may be restricted and helps hide citizens’ identities online.
 If you are facing severe oppression or media blackouts, request Emergency VPN access here.
+Rest assured that you will be receiving some of the most highly rated VPN protection available.

 Since January 1, 2019, NordVPN has received over 430 Emergency VPN requests.
 Over 350 of those were from people in Venezuela.
 The ongoing political crisis there has led to heavy internet restrictions, especially on social media.